gbesnard/nand-to-tetris/README.md

 - All combinational chips are constructed from Nand gates.
 - All sequential chips are constructed from DFF gates, and combinational chips.

+## Tools

+For original Nand2Tetris, use the course provided tools.

+For VHDL :

+- ghdl
+- gtkwave